NTG Cybersecurity Basics: Essential Training for Remote Teams

 Educate Employees on the Need of Using Strong Passwords

 Surprisingly, many workers continue to utilize passwords such as “12345” and “qwerty” despite today’s increased awareness of cybersecurity.
 While not all workers may use passwords as weak as those, it never hurts to educate your team on best practices.
-NTG’s cybersecurity experts have created a convenient guide to creating strong, reliable passwords.
+NTG’s cybersecurity experts have created a convenient guide to creating strong, reliable passwords that you can read here.

 Encourage Employees to Use Multifactor Authentication (MFA)